kotyadamohini/Google_Dinosour/README.md

 VGA monitor or projector, keyboard, interface with FPGA and control them through programming.
 The successful transplant of these games provides a template for the development of other visual systems in the FPGA.
-Here everything is implemented in hardware on FPGA.And we used bit mapping and object mapping to map dinosour,obstacle,clouds and score board.
+Here everything is implemented in hardware on FPGA.And we used bit mapping and object mapping to map dinosaur,obstacle,clouds and score board.